Harmonic Inc. (NASDAQ:HLIT) Short Interest Up 10.9% in October

-Harmonic Inc. (NASDAQ:HLIT – Get Rating) was the recipient of a large growth in short interest in the month of October.
+Harmonic Inc. (NASDAQ:HLIT – Get Rating) was the recipient of a large growth in short interest in October.
 As of October 15th, there was short interest totalling 10,290,000 shares, a growth of 10.9% from the September 30th total of 9,280,000 shares.
-Based on an average daily trading volume, of 1,340,000 shares, the days-to-cover ratio is presently 7.7 days.
+Based on an average trading volume of 1,340,000 shares, the short-interest ratio is presently 7.7 days.

-HLIT has been the subject of several recent analyst reports.
-TheStreet raised Harmonic from a “c+” rating to a “b+” rating in a research note on Monday, August 1st.
-StockNews.com started coverage on Harmonic in a report on Wednesday, October 12th.
-They issued a “buy” rating on the stock.
-Rosenblatt Securities boosted their price objective on Harmonic from $17.00 to $20.00 and gave the company a “buy” rating in a report on Wednesday, October 19th.
-Raymond James increased their target price on Harmonic from $13.00 to $18.00 and gave the stock an “outperform” rating in a report on Tuesday.
-Finally, Needham & Company LLC boosted their price target on shares of Harmonic from $15.00 to $17.00 and gave the company a “buy” rating in a research note on Friday, September 16th.
-Six research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $17.33.
+HLIT has been the subject of a number of research reports.
+Raymond James increased their target price on shares of Harmonic from $13.00 to $18.00 and gave the stock an “outperform” rating in a report on Tuesday.
+Rosenblatt Securities increased their price objective on shares of Harmonic from $17.00 to $20.00 and gave the company a “buy” rating in a research note on Wednesday, October 19th.
+StockNews.com began coverage on shares of Harmonic in a research note on Wednesday, October 12th.
+They set a “buy” rating on the stock.
+Needham & Company LLC boosted their price target on Harmonic from $15.00 to $17.00 and gave the stock a “buy” rating in a report on Friday, September 16th.
+Finally, TheStreet raised shares of Harmonic from a “c+” rating to a “b+” rating in a research report on Monday, August 1st.
+Six analysts have rated the stock with a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $17.33.

-In other news, CEO Patrick Harshman sold 50,000 shares of the firm’s stock in a transaction dated Wednesday, August 3rd.
+In other news, CEO Patrick Harshman sold 50,000 shares of the stock in a transaction on Wednesday, August 3rd.
 The stock was sold at an average price of $10.88, for a total transaction of $544,000.00.
+Following the sale, the chief executive officer now directly owns 571,768 shares of the company’s stock, valued at approximately $6,220,835.84.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In other Harmonic news, CEO Patrick Harshman sold 50,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 3rd.
+The shares were sold at an average price of $10.88, for a total transaction of $544,000.00.
 Following the completion of the transaction, the chief executive officer now directly owns 571,768 shares in the company, valued at $6,220,835.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other Harmonic news, CFO Sanjay Kalra sold 53,585 shares of the company’s stock in a transaction on Thursday, August 25th.
-The shares were sold at an average price of $11.36, for a total transaction of $608,725.60.
-Following the sale, the chief financial officer now owns 96,419 shares of the company’s stock, valued at $1,095,319.84.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Patrick Harshman sold 50,000 shares of the stock in a transaction dated Wednesday, August 3rd.
-The stock was sold at an average price of $10.88, for a total value of $544,000.00.
-Following the sale, the chief executive officer now owns 571,768 shares of the company’s stock, valued at $6,220,835.84.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CFO Sanjay Kalra sold 53,585 shares of the firm’s stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $11.36, for a total value of $608,725.60.
+Following the completion of the sale, the chief financial officer now directly owns 96,419 shares in the company, valued at approximately $1,095,319.84.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 253,585 shares of company stock valued at $2,952,726.
-3.50% of the stock is currently owned by company insiders.
+Insiders sold 253,585 shares of company stock valued at $2,952,726 in the last three months.
+Corporate insiders own 3.50% of the company’s stock.

 Harmonic Inc, together with its subsidiaries, provide video delivery software, products, system solutions, and services worldwide.
 The company operates in two segments, Video and Cable Access.
 The Video segment sells video processing, production, and playout solutions and services to cable operators, and satellite and telecommunications Pay-TV service providers, as well as to broadcast and media, including streaming media companies.